WolframRhodium/VapourSynth-dpid/README.md

     The input clip, must be of RGB color family and 8 bit integer.

 - width & height:
     The width and height of output clip.
-One of them can be 0, and the downscaling will keep the aspect ratio.

 - lambda:
     Power factor of range kernel.
 It can be used to tune the amplification of the weights of pixels that represent detail—from a box filter over an emphasis of distinct pixels towards a selection of only the most distinct pixels.